litemint/litemint-io-community-resources/deck-shuffle.md

 If PlayerDeck length > 9
     Randomly shuffle (BaseDamageSet[2], BaseHealSet[2], BaseEnergySet[2], PlayerDeck[9])
     Add the result to FinalDeck

-If the PlayerDeck has one or more favorited cards (starred).
+Initialize FavoriteCardSet with all player favorited cards (starred) Randomly shuffle FavoriteCardSet

-    Select a random FavoriteCard
+For each FavoriteCard in FavoriteCardSet
     If PlayerDeck has card_dex_00056 (Chosen One) or getRandom(0,1) <= 0.75
-       Move FavoriteCard to a random position within the first 3 cards in FinalDeck
+       Move FavoriteCard to a random position within the first 3 cards in FinalDeck break

 return FinalDeck
 ```